 Be that a presence of the same size, so you are adding a platform to boost sales further.
 Or a smaller presence if you have a limited budget and need to move some to the new platform.
 A good digital marketer will be able to advise you on the best steps based on your intentions and budget.

 Developing, implementing and managing a digital marketing strategy is like spinning many plates all at once.

 Commit time and effort to your digital marketing strategy and campaigns and your business will see the benefit.
 If it is left untouched for even just a short time, plates can start to tumble, and your budget could be lost.

 Don’t be a stranger, contact us if you would like a digital marketing audit on your Google Ads account or to discuss your Digital Strategy.
 Our expert team are on hand to help with exceptional ongoing Pay Per Click account management and optimisations.

-As a Google Partner agency, Factory is ideally placed to get the most bang for your buck.
+As a Google Partner PPC agency in Manchester, Factory is ideally placed to get the most bang for your buck.
 Our marketing is headed up by an ex-Googler, so we have the expertise to know what works in digital marketing strategy and planning.

 Want A Free Audit?